MTS students in the job market this year

-Kyosuke Tanaka is a Ph.D. student in the Media, Technology, and Society program, working in Noshir Contractor’s SONIC lab.
-He is interested in network awareness and cognition.
-His recent projects explore the factors that explain the errors we make in accurately assessing network ties among individuals in our social network.
+Kyosuke Tanaka is a Ph.D. candidate in the Media, Technology, and Society program, working in Noshir Contractor’s SONIC research group.
+He is interested in people's awareness of their social networks that could impact their task performance and more importantly, group coordination.
+His recent projects explore the factors that explain the errors we make in accurately assessing and mobilizing network ties among individuals in our social network.
 Kyosuke holds a Master of Social Research (Advanced) from Australian National University, a B.A. in Business and Commerce from Keio University, and certification from the International Business Profession program at Bellevue College.